- Upcoming Events

 We are pleased to offer this riveting stage presentation for the first time in Miami.

 ► For more information and to register, click here

 - 7 p.m. - 8:30 p.m.
 Play “Pola Negri - Filmdom’s First Femme Fatale"

 - 8:30 p.m. - 9:00 p.m.
 Reception

 ► To view FIU Biscayne Bay Campus MAP, click here

 ► This event is free and open to the public and all FIU students

 Funded by the Council for Student Organization (CSO)

-Presented and Co-Sponsored by The American Institute of Polish Culture, the Honorary Consulate of Poland, Chopin Foundation of the U.S., FIU Department of Theater, The European Student Association, The Miami-Florida Jean Monnet Center of Excellence, and FIU BBC Special Events Office.
+Presented and Co-Sponsored by The American Institute of Polish Culture, The Honorary Consulate of Poland, The Ministry of Foreign Affairs of the Republic of Poland, FIU Department of Theater, The European Student Association, The Miami-Florida Jean Monnet Center of Excellence, and FIU BBC Special Events Office.